 After some exploring and site hunting, we set up camp and started cracking beers open.
 It was going to be a mellow day of hanging out, swimming and sleeping in hammocks.
 A little bit before noon, dark clouds blew in and dropped torrential downpour on our heads.
 It was amazing!

-Sunday morning we packed up and headed back out on the PCT.
+Sunday morning we packed up and hiked the four miles back out on the PCT.
 Hiking in the dark on Friday night concealed the beautiful views of Round Top Peak and the Sisters.

 Despite the inclement weather, my little brother had a blast!
 I was a little worried that the thunderstorms and night hiking would totally turn him off to backpacking.
 He’s heading back to Illinois to finish off his masters degree shortly, but I see many trips in our future when he returns!

-Have any of your family members ever asked you to take them out?
+Have any of your family members ever asked you to take them backpacking?
 Where did you go?
 Did they enjoy it?